Want to get on the right side of the law? It’s time to take the stand…

 - Flexible study options: choose to study full-time or part-time at one of their locations nationwide (or in Hong Kong), or online

 - Expert legal careers and employability service: receive access to award-winning careers support from before you apply until after you graduate

 - Award-winning pro bono team: access over 3,000 opportunities to work on real cases while you’re studying

-- Impressive employability record: 95% of 2017/18 full-time, UK, LPC graduates secured work or further study within 15 months of completing their course
+- Impressive employability record: 95% of 2018/19 full-time, UK, LPC graduates in employment were in highly skilled occupations within 15 months of completing their course

 - Various funding options available and up to £2million fund available across all law programmes, including full-fee scholarships.